PieterVdc/Warmachine-cosplay/README.md

 cosplay buildlog of the Ironman 2 version of warmachine\
 --insert pic of finished cosplay--

-started building after completing my first iron man costume the mk39 starboost from ironman 3
+started building after completing my first iron man costume the mk39 starboost from ironman 3, in later notes this will be what I mean when I mention the mk39
 ![starbsmall](https://github.com/user-attachments/assets/9ffd07ae-8d0a-4b9c-a6c2-8bd42cfad441)

 ## references